 ATROS prevents both parents from removing a minor child or children from the state without informing the other party, securing written consent or from court order.

-Important Note: Situations where the above doesn’t apply are when the child is already living in another state (at the time of petition being filed).
+Important Note: Situations where the above doesn’t apply are when the child is already living in another state (at the time of petition being filed), however, there is additional information regarding child support between states.
 The order also doesn’t require the child be returned to California if he/she wasn’t living there at the time of petition.

 Can I Travel With My Child Out Of The State Or Country With ATROS Imposed?